Dada Nexus Limited (DADA): Odds are Looking Good after Recent Activity

-Let’s start up with the current stock price of Dada Nexus Limited (DADA), which is $5.03 to be very precise.
-The Stock rose vividly during the last session to $5.13 after opening rate of $4.50 while the lowest price it went was recorded $4.495 before closing at $4.10.Recently in News on November 15, 2022, Dada Group sets new records for sales and delivery volume during 2022 Singles’ Day Grand Promotion.
-Over 200,000 physical stores joined Double 11 on JDDJ and JD Shop Now.
-You can read further details here
+Let’s start up with the current stock price of Dada Nexus Limited (DADA), which is $4.85 to be very precise.
+The Stock rose vividly during the last session to $5.28 after opening rate of $5.05 while the lowest price it went was recorded $4.845 before closing at $5.37.

 Dada Nexus Limited had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $13.48 on 01/03/22, with the lowest value was $2.98 for the same time period, recorded on 11/03/22.